 |

-alphabet jigsaw puzzles for younger students and word search
+for alphabet jigsaw puzzles for younger students and

-puzzles for older students.
-Again, I like to have a variety
+word search puzzles for older students.
+Again, I like to

-to hold student interest and I would suggest large floor
+have a variety to hold student interest and I would

-alphabet puzzle, allow students to use a pointer to "read"
+allow students to use a pointer to "read" the puzzle,

-the puzzle, touching each letter as they recite the
+touching each letter as they recite the alphabet.

 Task Board Sign